johnbrumley/desma158/day-4.md

 You can download this [official Unity book](https://resources.unity.com/games/user-interface-design-and-implementation-in-unity) for a thorough review of the Unity UI system.
 For a shorter overview of the components check out the [manual page](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/UIBasicLayout.html).

+## Canvas

 All UI objects must live somewhere in a [Canvas](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/UICanvas.html).

-When creating any UI elements using “Create > UI > xxx” a Canvas will automatically be created if there is not already one in the scene.
+When creating any UI elements using “Create > UI > xxx” a Canvas will *automatically be created* if there is not already one in the scene.
+An EventSystem game object will also be created.

 There can be multiple canvases in the scene that serve different purposes.

-# Canvas Scaling
+## Canvas Scaling

 For building a UI overlay, there are a few settings that will make your life easier in the future.

 Both are in the Canvas Scaler component on the canvas game object:

 1. UI Scale Mode – Set to “Scale with screen Size”
 2. Reference Resolution – Set X to 1920 and Y to 1080